2012 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 1. Why weren’t 2012 Presidential Dollars released into circulation?

-In December 2011, the U.S. Treasury suspended production of Presidential Dollars for general circulation due to massive stockpiles of unused coins.
-By that time, over $1.4 billion worth of dollar coins sat unused in Federal Reserve vaults.
+In December 2011, the U.S. Treasury enacted Public Law 112-59, suspending Presidential Dollar production for general circulation.
+By that time, over 1.4 billion unused dollar coins sat in Federal Reserve vaults, costing millions of dollars per year in storage fees alone.

 2. Are all four 2012 Presidential Dollar designs equally valuable?